SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/recall-shipment.md

 ## How to recall shipments

-To recall shipment(s), follow the steps as explained in the following procedure.
+Follow these steps to recall cancelled shipments through the SAPIENT interface:

 <Tabs>
   <Tab title="Via SAPIENT UI">